gregkrsak/gkZerk/README.md

 }
 ```

+You've probably noticed that there's some scripting allowed; in-fact, it's required for a reasonably-functioning map!
+All scripts are Python 3, executed within a server-side instance (shared among all users) of the ZerkModel class.
+Note that, as of right now, the program is hard-coded to only connect a single, local user.
+So, you'll be playing by yourself!

-(To learn more about the map design, go ahead and dive into the file tutorial-map.json)
+To learn more about the map design, go ahead and dive into the file tutorial-map.json!

 Additional resources
 --------------------